 Seasonal Naïve Forecaster (SNF)

 The naïve forecaster is the most cost-effective forecasting model; it has often been implemented as a benchmark for developing much more sophisticated models [34][35].
 Let us think about it; “The simplest way to predict the next value in a time series is to assume it is going to have the same values as the current value.”
 This assumption holds reasonably well for load forecasting, and this forms the basis of the naïve forecaster.
-Of course, the naïve forecaster is susceptible to more significant errors when there are trends in the data.
+Of course, the naïve forecaster is susceptible to significant errors when there are trends in the data.
 When there is seasonality in the time series data, the seasonal naïve forecaster is preferable because forecasts will be equal to the value from the last season (e.g., a week ago).
 SNF is most useful when there is a very high level of seasonality in the dataset [36].

 The naïve forecaster is usually used as a baseline for other methods because it gives us an understanding of how much value is added to the current forecasting process.
 When the naïve forecaster performs better or similar to a more sophisticated technique, this tells us that the technique might not be a viable option.
 The formula for SNF can be seen below;

-Where; is the time series and m is the seasonal period.
+Where; is the time series and m is the seasonal period (m=1 for naïve forecaster without seasonality?).
 The naive formula takes the last observed value as the future value, while the seasonal naive formula takes the value from the previous season.

 Auto-Regressive Integrated Moving Average with Exogenous Variables (ARIMAX)